 R.J.
 Murray Middle School is a Title I school-wide model due to the nearly 68% poverty rate as measured by the free and reduced lunch population.
-This federal program is coordinated under the direction of district Title I administration under the lead of Mr. George Leidich and his staff.
+This federal program is coordinated under the direction of district Title I administration.
 All compliance measures are implemented and documented through the Title I Work Papers and the St. Johns County School District County Administration.
-Superintendent Joseph Joyner and Special Programs Director Meredith Strickland meet with all Title I schools regularly to ensure compliance in meeting AMO standards and benchmarks.
 Title I and II services also supported state and local curriculum services with the inclusion of the Florida Continuous Improvement Model staff in-service, Just Read Florida!
 Support and SJC District Fidelity Check programs.
-Two other state supported programs are the Multi-Tiered Systems Approach (MTSS/RTI) and the Positive Behavior Support (PBS) systems that are founded and cultivated by the University of South Florida.
+Two other state-supported programs are the Multi-Tiered Support Systems/ Response to Intervention Approaches (MTSS/RTI) and the Positive Behavior Support (PBS) systems that are founded and cultivated by the University of South Florida.

 Title I, Part C